Beaten and Broken

 Take Action Now

-Please speak up for horses, donkeys, mules, and camels suffering in Petra by refusing to ride them at the historical site.
+Please speak up for horses, donkeys, mules, and camels suffering in Petra by refusing to ride them at the historical site and urge UNESCO to act now.